ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 \]

-When the client later reconnects to a server for which it has stored SCTs and constructed certificate chains, it will mostly likely again receive a set of SCTs and construct a certificate chain.
+When the client later reconnects to a server for which it has stored SCTs and constructed certificate chains, it will most likely again receive a set of SCTs and construct a certificate chain.
 The client SHOULD add new SCTs from known logs (along with the corresponding constructed certificate chain) to its store of SCTs for the server.